 In this output, you can see that a login form is created using Python Tkinter.

-This is how the login page in python tkinter with database looks like.
+This is how the login page in Python tkinter with a database looks.

 Registration form using tkinter validation for empty fields

 - Another validation used in the application is for passwords.
-Since we two fields for the password in the register form.
+Since we have two fields for the password in the registration form.

 - Enter Password